On skip connections and normalisation layers in deep optimisation: Abstract

 \section{Abstract}

-We introduce a general theoretical framework, designed for the study of gradient optimisation of deep neural networks, that encompasses ubiquitous architectural choices including batch normalisation, weight normalisation and skip connections.
-We use our framework to conduct a global analysis of the curvature and regularity properties of neural network loss landscapes induced by normalisation layers and skip connections respectively.
+We introduce a general theoretical framework, designed for the study of gradient optimisation of deep neural networks, that encompasses ubiquitous architecture choices including batch normalisation, weight normalisation and skip connections.
+Our framework determines the curvature and regularity properties of multilayer loss landscapes in terms of their constituent layers, thereby elucidating the roles played by normalisation layers and skip connections in globalising these properties.
 We then demonstrate the utility of this framework in two respects.
-First, we give the only proof of which we are presently aware that a class of deep neural networks can be trained using gradient descent to global optima even when such optima only exist at infinity, as is the case for the cross-entropy cost.
-Second, we verify a prediction made by the theory, that skip connections accelerate training, with ResNets on MNIST, CIFAR10, CIFAR100 and ImageNet.
+First, we give the only proof of which we are aware that a class of deep neural networks can be trained using gradient descent to global optima even when such optima only exist at infinity, as is the case for the cross-entropy cost.
+Second, we identify a novel causal mechanism by which skip connections accelerate training, which we verify predictively with ResNets on MNIST, CIFAR10, CIFAR100 and ImageNet.